Harold Cole: German agent

-Cole took refuge in Paris and Lyon after his betrayal of the Pat Line, escaping German control and now a fugitive from both the Germans and the outraged survivors of the Pat Line.
+Cole took refuge in Paris and Lyon after he betrayed the Pat Line, escaping German control and now a fugitive from both the Germans and the outraged survivors of the Pat Line.
 On 9 June 1942, he was arrested by the Vichy police in Lyon and charged with espionage.
-Vichy was under the thumb of the Germans, but maintained some of its independence by prosecuting German as well as Allied secret agents, and Cole qualified as both.
-On 21 July Cole was convicted and sentenced to death.
-The sentence was later changed to life imprisonment, and Cole remained in prison until the end of 1943.
-The Germans apparently didn't trust Cole enough to order his release from prison, although he may have done some work for them while a prisoner.
+Vichy was under the thumb of the Germans but maintained some of its independence by prosecuting German and Allied secret agents, and Cole qualified as both.
+On 21 July, Cole was convicted and sentenced to death.
+The sentence was later changed to life imprisonment, and Cole remained imprisoned until the end of 1943.
+The Germans did not trust Cole enough to order his release from prison, although he may have done some work for them while a prisoner.